Purple Prairie Clover

 - Is Purple Prairie Clover good for the Colorado Front Range?

-- Yes.
-Purple Prairie Clover is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Purple Prairie Clover is a well-suited perennial for Colorado's Front Range.

 - How big does Purple Prairie Clover get?